 So the leaf swam away with her farther and farther, till it brought her to other lands.
 A graceful little white butterfly constantly fluttered round her and at last alighted on the leaf.
 The little maiden pleased him, and she was glad of it, for now the toad could not possibly reach her, and the country through which she sailed was beautiful, and the sun shone upon the water till it glittered like liquid gold.
 She took off her girdle and tied one end of it round the butterfly, fastening the other end of the ribbon to the leaf, which now glided on much faster than before, taking Thumbelina with it as she stood.

-Presently a large cockchafer flew by.
+Presently a large beetle flew by.
 The moment he caught sight of her he seized her round her delicate waist with his claws and flew with her into a tree.
 The green leaf floated away on the brook, and the butterfly flew with it, for he was fastened to it and could not get away.

 During the whole summer poor little Thumbelina lived quite alone in the wide forest.
 She wove herself a bed with blades of grass and hung it up under a broad leaf, to protect herself from the rain.
 She sucked the honey from the flowers for food and drank the dew from their leaves every morning.

-So passed away the summer and the autumn, and then came the winter—the long, cold winter.
+So passed away summer and the autumn, and then came the winter—the long, cold winter.
 All the birds who had sung to her so sweetly had flown away, and the trees and the flowers had withered.
 The large shamrock under the shelter of which she had lived was now rolled together and shriveled up; nothing remained but a yellow, withered stalk.
 She felt dreadfully cold, for her clothes were torn, and she was herself so frail and delicate that she was nearly frozen to death.
 It began to snow, too; and the snowflakes, as they fell upon her, were like a whole shovelful falling upon one of us, for we are tall, but she was only an inch high.
 She wrapped herself in a dry leaf, but it cracked in the middle and could not keep her warm, and she shivered with cold.

 Near the wood in which she had been living was a large cornfield, but the corn had been cut a long time; nothing remained but the bare, dry stubble, standing up out of the frozen ground.
 It was to her like struggling through a large wood.